Mike5801/Mike5801/README.md

 :mortar_board: My name is Miguel Tang and I'm an aspiring software engineer.
 I'm majoring in Computational Technologies Engineer at Tecnológico de Monterrey Campus Querétaro.

-🔭 I was an intern at Natgas México as a software engineer where I've gained experience related to project planning and management, software development, and agile methodologies.
+🎓 My name is Miguel Tang and I'm an aspiring software engineer.
+I'm majoring in Computational Technologies Engineer at Tecnológico de Monterrey Campus Querétaro.

-🌱 One of my passions is learning about new technologies.
-My main interest is focused around software applications and its new tendencies that seek to improve the frameworks and tools used nowadays.
+🌱 I'm passionate about learning new knowledge, particularly those related software development, with a focus on enhancing existing frameworks and tools.

-🚀 Another of my passions is learning more about project management, agile methodologies and delivering value to clients through software solutions.
+🚀 Additionally, I'm eager to expand my knowledge in project management, agile methodologies and techniques to deliver value to clients.

-⚡ Fun fact about myself: I enjoy playing the piano, ride the bike and go to the park for walks.
+⚡ Fun fact about myself: I enjoy playing the piano, reading books, biking and going for walks.

 ___
 ### :computer: Technical Skills